marda-alliance/phase-field-schema/ro-crate-examples/README.md

 can be generated in a similar manner, however, it requires the data to be generated first.
 To generate the data follow the instructions in `fipy/README.md`.

+## Generate an HTML rendering of the RO-Crate

+Download and install NPM.

+ - npm i -g ro-crate-html￼￼
+ - `npx rochtml .../path/to/ro-crate-metadata.json`

+This generates a `ro-crate-preview.html` file in the same directory as the JSON file.
+Run a simple webserver with `python -m http.server 8000` in the same directory as the HTML file to view.
+Go to http://0.0.0.0:8000/ to view the data.